 Crystal Bridges’ Education Department has also developed several Classroom Connections resources that connect specific works of art with school curricula and offer suggestions for lessons in the classroom.
 New Classroom Connections are developed each semester.

 Crystal Bridges is committed to helping teachers learn about American art and art history so they will feel comfortable using artworks from the Museum’s permanent collection to supplement their classroom curriculum in a variety of subjects.

 Professional development at Crystal Bridges is not just for art teachers!
 Teachers of all subject areas can find relevant connections to their curriculum and are encouraged to register.
 A number of teacher professional development programs are available throughout the year at little or no cost.

-Four-hour Saturday morning workshops focusing on particular topics or highlighting current temporary exhibitions and ways in which they may be a resource for teachers’ classroom curricula.
+Four-hour Saturday morning virtual workshops focusing on particular topics or highlighting current temporary exhibitions and ways in which they may be a resource for teachers’ classroom curricula.
 Each session includes a studio artmaking component.
-Materials and refreshments provided.
+Materials provided.
 Separate registration for each session.
-Four hours Professional Development available.
+Four hours of professional development credit available.

-A series of two-hour evening programs on a wide range of topics, ranging from temporary exhibition highlights to ways of teaching from works of art in the Museum’s permanent collection.
-Materials and refreshments provided.
+A series of virtual evening programs on a wide variety of topics ranging from temporary exhibition highlights to ways of teaching from works of art in the museum’s permanent collection.
 Separate registration for each session.
-Two hours Professional Development credit available.

 Summer Teacher Institute